asimihsan/computersecuritytips_info/content/posts/two-factor-authentication/index.md

 harder for hackers to break into your account.
 Enable 2FA on critical websites."
 ---

-### Summary

-Two-factor authentication (2FA) is a feature that websites offer that make it harder for hackers to break into your account.
-Enable 2FA on critical websites like your email account.

 ### Problem

 When you log into a website, you usually use your 1) your email address or